10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 <h2 id="scaffolding">Scaffolding {% include Util/top %}</h2>

-[10up Project Scaffold](https://github.com/10up/project-scaffold) - Developers can use 10up Project Scaffolds to quickly create themes and plugins with our recommended tools and many of our best practices already in place.
+[10up Project Scaffold](https://github.com/10up/project-scaffold) - Developers can use 10up Project Scaffold to quickly create themes and plugins with our recommended tools and many of our best practices already in place.

 <h2 id="task-runners">Task Runners {% include Util/top %}</h2>